Discover the REYDAR solutions that help your business

 Gorillaz: AR live show

 At the end of 2022, the globally known band Gorillaz took over New York’s Times Square and London’s Piccadilly Circus for two augmented reality live performances to promote their new single ‘Skinny Ape’.
+This AR marketing campaign fell worked perfectly with this band and their famous animated characters, who had the chance to look more real than ever before.

 L’Oréal: Makeup Genius